wazuh/wazuh-documentation/source/installing_ossec_wazuh.rst

    $ git clone https://github.com/wazuh/ossec-hids.git
    $ cd ossec-hids

-Now we have the OSSEC source code on our machine, let's compile it.

 Finally compile and install **OSSEC Manager** ::

    $ sudo ./install.sh

-Follow the installation steps OSSEC prompts at console, they are identical to OSSEC official version, you can read a detailed explanation here: `Manager installation  <http://documentation.wazuh.com/en/latest/source.html#manager-installation/>`_
+Follow the installation steps OSSEC prompts, choose *server* installation and configure OSSEC as you like.

 You can let all prompt steps by **default** by pressing ENTER at every question OSSEC installation ask you, by now, we don't need a specific OSSEC config installation.

 Configuration
 --------------------

-We need just one tweak at OSSEC configuration files, enable JSON output.
+Change OSSEC configuration files, enable JSON output.

 Open OSSEC conf file ::